ThomasHeb/4AxisFoamCutter/README.md

 ### How to start:
-the Arduino and the Ramps board are working without the stepper driver or motors or buttons,…. so only the limit switches should be disabled by setting 4 jumpers to the S and - Pin for X-/X+/Y-/Y+ an the Ramps.
-After downloading the firmware with the Arduino IDE please use the Serial Monitor (Baudrate 115200) with the [grbl commands](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands) to disable hard limits and homing cycle.
+The Arduino and the Ramps board are working without the stepper driver or motors or buttons,…. so only the limit switches should be disabled by setting 4 jumpers to the S and - Pin for X-/X+/Y-/Y+ an the Ramps.
+After downloading the firmware with the Arduino IDE, please use the Serial Monitor (Baudrate 115200) with the [grbl commands](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands) to disable hard limits and homing cycle in the parameter.
 After testing all axis, SD card, …, you can activate the limit switches (hard limits) and the homing cycle again.
-If you are not disabling the limit switches, you will get a hard error, which blocks all communication to the Arduino.
+If you are not disabling the limit switches, you may get a hard error, which blocks all communication to the Arduino.
 After that you should
 - connect the display to the Ramps
 - connect the Arduino with the USB
 - load the firmware and check if you get a welcome screen